MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ## Introduction

-Surface Hub 3 runs the Microsoft Teams Rooms experience on Windows.
 Depending on your organization's security posture, you might wish to take other security measures, as described in this article.
 At a minimum, we recommended the following measures:

 - [Change default local admin password](#change-default-local-admin-password)
 - [Set a UEFI password](#set-a-uefi-password)